siyuanchen2020/PhD-study/Supervisioin Meeting.md

 ## Potential work during summer
 Deep learning study;\
 Demo realization, for example, output the SII-Lab model data to external layer and connect it with algorithm.

+# Supervision Meeting 2023 June 20
+Meeting with Jon

+## Systematic Literature Review

+## Possible Publication Ideas
+**1.Literature Review of Reinforcement Learning for Decision Making in Maintenance**\
+Define the decision-making pool for maintenance, how do other authers and researchers set up the environment of maintenance?\

+**2.Deep Reinforcement Learning for Case Study for SII-Lab Model**